sungrim-lee/JAVA_WebApp/README.md

 # JAVA_WebApp
-Web Application using Tomcat and MVC Pattern
+Main goal is to build web application managing reward points, using Tomcat and MVC Pattern